-That said, considering you're not exactly going to sit down and nosh on lemon peel, you might be wondering what the best way is to reap that stellar list of benefits.
+That said, considering you're not exactly likely to sit down and nosh on these citrus peels, you might be wondering what the best way is to reap that stellar list of lemon peel benefits.
 Well, keep reading my friend.
-Besides more details on the nutritional benefits, we've got some other surprising ways to put lemon peel to good use.
+Besides more details on the nutritional benefits, we've got some other surprising ways to start putting lemon peel to good use.

 4. They're good for your digestive system.
-To Brooking's point about the fiber in lemon peel, this is important because fiber is crucial for keeping your digestive track running properly.
+Brooking's point about the fiber in lemon peel, this is important because fiber is crucial for keeping your digestive track running properly.
 Other major fiber benefits: helping lower inflammation and keeping your metabolism in check.

 5. They could be good for your heart.
 "There is some evidence that lemon peels may help to lower blood pressure," Brooking says, citing a scientific study that found that a combination of consuming lemon and walking every day lowered blood pressure.
 "The water extract of lemon peels had a suppressive effect on blood pressure," the study reads, in part.

 6. Lemon peels could help protect against cancer.
 "Some studies indicate that limonene and the other flavonoids in lemon rind are directly linked to preventing the formation and spread of cancerous tumors, particularly, cancer of the mouth, pharynx, larynx, and stomach," Brooking says.
 That's to say, it seems that their anti-inflammatory powers are really quite strong.

 How to consume lemon peels